pact-foundation/pact-php/README.md

 ### Matchers
 This is a PHP specific implementation of Matchers.
 This was derived from the [JVM Matching Instructions.](https://github.com/DiUS/pact-jvm/wiki/Matching)
-While almost all [Pact Specifications under v2](https://github.com/pact-foundation/pact-specification/tree/version-2) are implemented and passing, I do not believe the spirit of some of the cases are not honored.
+While all [Pact Specifications under v2](https://github.com/pact-foundation/pact-specification/tree/version-2) are implemented and passing, I do not believe the spirit of some of the cases are not honored.
 Refactoring will certainly need to be done in some cases.

 All matchers need to be defined by a JSONPath and attached to either the Request or Response object.
 There are all kinds of gotchas,